 Inverted Pyramid Structure

 The inverted pyramid structure is the most commonly used structure for news writing.
 The inverted pyramid presents the most important information in a news story first, followed in descending order by less-important information.
 This structure works well for two reasons.
-First, the most important information, which is presented at the beginning, helps to grab the reader's attention and interest, so the reader is more likely to read the entire article.
+First, the most important information, which is presented at the beginning, helps to grab the reader’s attention and interest, so the reader is more likely to read the entire article.
 Second, a story written in the inverted pyramid structure means the least important information is at the very end of the structure.
 Therefore, if the story needs to be cut, it can be cut from the bottom without any loss of important information.
 If you put important information at the end, it may get deleted.
+Additionally, with most consumers reading their news online, this helps ensure that they will see your most critical information even if they do not click through to read a full article.

 The inverted pyramid structure is based on the “five Ws and H” and good leads.
 The lead, or first paragraph, is a simple statement that provides focus to the news story.
 A lead should be written as simply as possible and should contain as many of the five Ws and H as can be understood easily.
 The body of the inverted pyramid story adds detail to the information that has been introduced in the lead.
 The body should provide more information, supporting evidence, and context in the form of direct and indirect quotes, more details, and other descriptions.

-Stories in the inverted pyramid structure avoid falling into the trap of a chronological storytelling of what happened at an event ("this happened, then this happened, then this happened").
+Stories in the inverted pyramid structure avoid falling into the trap of a chronological storytelling of what happened at an event (“this happened, then this happened, then this happened”).
 For example, what happens at the beginning of a meeting or event is rarely the most important or interesting thing that occurred.
+Votes or policy recommendations often happen at the end of meetings.

 Inverted Pyramid Structure of News Writing